Difficult decisions usually involve some risk due to the uncertainty around the consequences of our choices.

 On every strategic decision you make, consider the following questions.

 - Time-to-market: Are there other vendors competing in the same niche?
 Is there a net benefit if we deliver our new feature before the competition?
 If the answer is in the affirmative, your time-to-market is crucial.
 Remember: success is cumulative.
-In effect, the more successful you are, the more customer you get.
+The more successful you are, the more customer you get.
 It’s a positive reinforcing loop.

-- Cost/Benefit Analysis: it might sometimes be appealing to adopt new technology, replace an aging one, refactor a rotten piece of code, over-engineer or over-parametrize a specific feature but have you considered the cost vs the benefit?
+- Cost/Benefit Analysis: it might be appealing to adopt new technology, replace an aging one, refactor legacy code, address all technical debt, or over-engineer or over-parametrize a specific feature, but have you considered the cost vs the benefit?
 Is it proportionate?

 - Impact on Customer: How does one choice you are about to make impact your customers?
 Does it constrain how they use the product, either now or in the future?
 Does it make it harder or costlier for them to maintain it?
 The evolution of the product needs to be towards flexibility, cost-efficiency, ease of integration with third parties, and the possibility of opening up new markets or broadening existing ones.